Progress report for FNE19-918

 Kunes are prized for their ability to graze grass cleanly and thrive on little more than pasture all while creating succulent, red, well-marbled delicious tasting pork with copious amounts of excellent, pure white fat and unblemished leaf lard.
 (American Kunekune Pig Registry, www.americankunekunepigregistry.com/about)

-As a pastured pig with almost no tendency to root, they contribute to a heathier pasture environment.
+As a pastured pig with almost no tendency to root, they contribute to a healthier pasture environment.
 They reduce runoff compared to bare lots or confinement.
-They spread manure by design — feeding the soil as they contribute to heathier pastures wherever they live.
+They spread manure by design — feeding the soil as they contribute to healthier pastures wherever they live.
 Highly amicable animals, they are easily compatible with other livestock, and can cooperatively manage pastures alongside ruminants such as sheep and goats.

 If we are successful in our endeavor, we will be able to share our experience, knowledge and outcomes with Kunekune farmers in other regions as a model for sustaining our breed and our farm businesses for the foreseeable future.

-Jennifer Bassman is owner of Heritage Haus, a 15-acre farm located in Berkshire, NY specializing in producing heritage breed pork, lamb and poultry.
-In its 2nd year, the farm is offering pork and turkey at local farmers markets and direct to consumers.
-Jenn is a part-time farmer, with a full-time career in marketing, communications, and graphic/web design.
-She is president of the Empire Kunekune Pig Association and a founding member of the Kunekune Pig Preservation Project.
+Jennifer Bassman is owner of Heritage Haus, a 15-acre farm located in Berkshire, NY specializing in producing heritage breed pork and lamb.
+She also runs an Online Store, offering locally produced meats, dairy, produce and dry goods for home delivery to the greater Ithaca area.
+She is president of the Empire Kunekune Pig Association and the Kunekune Pork Producers Association and a founding member of the Kunekune Pig Preservation Project.

 Our main objective for this project to create a partnership that enables multiple farms to market and sell Kunekune pork in order to share risks and benefits between a group of farmers selling pork together.
 We started as a group 3 of experienced and Kunekune pig breeders and producers in Upstate NY who sought to develop a cooperative model for joint marketing so that that would expand sales channels to places where we could not reach individually, and increase our overall farm sales.
 As small farms often struggle with limited resources for labor, time for sales and marketing, and capacity for growth, we wanted to explore how we could work collaboratively to overcome these barriers and create a more sustainable system for small farms.
 If/when successful we would be able to share our experiences with other farmers interested in utilizing the cooperative model.